khanhratdeptrai/documentation/content/applications/inventory_and_mrp/purchase/manage_deals/rfq.rst

 .. note::
    Alternatively, prices and delivery lead times for existing products can be added in bulk by going to :menuselection:`Purchase app --> Configuration --> Vendor Pricelists`.
 Click :guilabel:`New` in the top-left corner.
-In the :guilablel:`Vendor` section of the pricelist form that appears, add the product information as it pertains to the vendor.
+In the :guilabel:`Vendor` section of the pricelist form that appears, add the product information as it pertains to the vendor.

 Order products